-334, seeking relief from any currently applicable federal aviation regulations PARs pertaining to UASs (unmanned aircraft systems) and operating to prevent Hovershotsapv contemplated commercial photography, Photographic mapping, and other flight operations within the U.S. national airspace system.
+Conservaco submits this application in accordance with the Reform Act, 112 P. 95ss331-334, seeking relief from any currently applicable federal aviation regulations FARs pertaining to UASs (unmanned aircraft systems) and operating to prevent Conservaco contemplated commercial photographic, mapping, and other flight operations within the US.
+National airspace system,

-The Reform Act in §332 provides for such integration of civil UASs into our national airspace system as it is in the public's interest to do so.
-Hovershotsapv's lightweight UASs meet the definition of "small unmanned aircraft" as set forth in §331 and combined with a sterling safety record in similar industries, Hovershotsapv's light duty UASs are ideal recipients of exemption by the intent of the Reform Act.
+The Reform Act in S332 provides for such integration of civil UASs into our national airspace system as it is in the public's interest to do so, Conservaco lightweight UASs meet the definition of small unmanned aircraft" asset set forth in §331 and combined with a sterling safety record in similar industries, Conservaco's light duty UASs are ideal recipients of exemption by the intent of the Reform Act.

-Considerations for relief include a combination of sUAS physical characteristics, safety features, and safe practices identified in §333:
+Considerations for relief include a combination of sUAS physical characteristics, safety features, and safe practices identified in 333;

+- sUAS weight,

-- sUAS weight, sUAS overall size, sUAS speed over ground, - sUAS flight zone characteristics, - Non-operation near airports (civilian or military), - Tightly controlled operation in populated areas, the client. if speonsideration is outline below.
+- · sUAS overall size,

+- sUAS speed over ground,

+- sUAS flight zone characteristics,

+- Non-operation near airports (civilian or military),

+- Tightly controlled operation in populated areas,

+- Operation of the UAS by VLOVS.

+- Coordination by a minimum of 4 persons, three staff members of Conservaco and one safety official from the client,

+Specific consideration is outline below: